Laurent56/scylla_shopping/README.md

 1. class CartService :: HAS-A DAO to work with ScyllaDB, and manage Carts.

-2. class Cart :: This is the Java side of the Cart which will be persisted to ScyllaDB.
+2. class Cart :: This is shopping Cart which will be persisted to ScyllaDB.

 3. class Item :: What you want to purchase (put in the Cart)